drand/drand/README.md

   as the DKG protocol is finished.

 ### Setup

-The setup process for a drand node consists of two steps:
+The setup process for a drand node consists of the following steps:
 1. Generate the long-term key pair for each node
-2. Setup the group configuration file
+2. Each node starts their daemon
+2. Leader starts the command as a coordinator & every participant connect to the coordinator to setup the network

 #### Long-Term Key

 To generate the long-term key pair `drand_id.{secret,public}` of the drand daemon, execute
 ```